 What to do to relieve vaginal pain?

-When you feel pain in your vagina, vulva or perineum, you should not suffer in silence, but make an appointment with a doctor.
-In this case, your problem will be analyzed to find the cause of your pain.
+Don’t suffer in silence if you’re expiring pain in your vagina, vulva or perineum.
+Making an appointment with a doctor is the first step toward addressing the issue.
+The doctor will conduct a thorough analysis to determine the underlying cause of your pain.
 Depending on the diagnosis, different solutions will be proposed to you.

-No matter what treatment is recommended, it is important to ensure that your pelvic floor muscles are relaxed.
-You should make an appointment with a physiotherapist.
-Perineal reeducation may also help.
+No matter what treatment is recommended, it’s important to ensure your pelvic floor muscles are relaxed.
+Make an appointment with a physiotherapist for perineal reeducation.

 Possible urological treatments

-To relieve vaginal pain, various urological treatments are available at the Marois Clinics.
-If the pain is due to lichen sclerosus, it is possible to opt for a treatment with platelet-rich plasma.
-This treatment consists of injections of micro-droplets of plasma into the vulvar area.
-When the plasma is injected under the skin, the platelets release growth factors that stimulate the dermis.
-It is important to know that plasma injections to treat vulvar lichen sclerosus are 100% natural.
-Four sessions spread over two to four weeks are usually required.
-Each session lasts approximately one hour.
-The first results are visible between three and six months after the injections.
+To alleviate vaginal pain, Cliniques Marois offers various urological treatments.
+If the pain is due to lichen sclerosus, platelet-rich plasma injections are a viable option.
+This treatment consists of injecting micro-droplets of plasma into the vulvar area.
+Once the plasma is injected under the skin, the platelets release growth factors that stimulate dermal regeneration.
+It’s important to note that plasma injections to treat vulvar lichen sclerosus are 100% natural.
+4 sessions spread over 2 to 4 weeks are usually required.
+Each session lasts approximately 1 hour.
+Initial results are visible between 3 and 6 months after the injections.

-The Marois Clinics also offer treatment for vaginal pain using radio frequency and electrostimulation.
-The use of devices such as the Vtone, the Plus90 or the MorpheusV8 allow us to treat problems related to weakening of the pelvic floor, vaginal atrophy or lichen sclerosus.
-The Vtone induces electrostimulation.
-As for the MorpheusV8, it uses a bipolar radiofrequency technique.
-These two devices help to rehabilitate weak muscles and to fight against urinary incontinence.
-Finally, the Plus90 helps to improve blood circulation.
-Opting for vulvovaginal treatment with radio frequency and electrostimulation is risk-free.
-It is non-invasive, non-surgical and is approved by Health Canada.
+Cliniques Marois also offers treatment for vaginal pain using radio frequency and electrostimulation.
+Utilizing devices like the Vtone, the Plus90 and MorpheusV8, we can effectively address issues associated with pelvic floor weakening, vaginal atrophy and lichen sclerosus.
+The Vtone uses electrostimulation, while the MorpheusV8 utilizes bipolar radiofrequency technology.
+These two devices strengthen weak muscles to combat urinary incontinence.
+Finally, the Plus90 helps improve blood circulation.
+Opting for vulvovaginal treatment with radio frequency and electrostimulation is risk-free, non-invasive, non-surgical and approved by Health Canada.

-Another type of treatment offered by Les Cliniques Marois is laser treatment.
-Non-invasive and painless, it consists of a circumferential photothermal treatment of the mucous membrane of the vaginal wall.
-Choosing to undergo laser treatment for vaginal atrophy activates the production of collagen and improves the vascularization of the mucosa.
-The procedure is very simple and offers excellent results.
-In fact, only two sessions are needed to obtain clear improvements in vaginal atrophy.
+Soulager douleur vaginaleAt Cliniques Marois, we also offer laser treatment as another effective option.
+This non-invasive and painless procedure involves a circumferential photothermal treatment of the mucous membrane of the vaginal wall.
+Choosing to undergo laser treatment for vaginal atrophy stimulates collagen production and enhances mucosal vascularization.
+The procedure is straightforward and yields excellent results.
+In fact, patients only need 2 sessions to see significant improvements in vaginal atrophy.
 In general, the treatment is effective for 15 to 18 months.

-At Cliniques Marois, you can also have plasma injected to treat chronic bladder or urethral pain.
-Opting for an intimate injection of plasma for chronic bladder or urethral pain increases circulation and regenerates tissues in the clitoral, perineal and vaginal areas.
-When injected, platelet-rich plasma provides excellent results for 12 to 18 months.
-However, it is recommended to wait at least 48 hours before having sexual intercourse.
+At Cliniques Marois, we also offer plasma injections to treat chronic bladder or urethral pain.
+Opting for an injection of plasma for chronic bladder or urethral pain increases circulation and promotes tissue regeneration in the clitoral, perineal and vaginal areas.
+Once injected, platelet-rich plasma provides excellent results for 12 to 18 months.
+However, it’s recommended to wait at least 48 hours before having sexual intercourse.
 Women who choose this treatment should also engage in daily physical activity.

 Conclusion

-To get your sex life back to normal, the Marois Clinics offer various treatments.
-All of them are highly effective, non-invasive and approved by Health Canada.
+If you want your sex life back, Cliniques Marois offers various treatments, which are highly effective, non-invasive and approved by Health Canada.